jia-xinyu/jia-xinyu.github.io/_projects/2_project.md

     Snapshots of the carbon-aluminum bonding strength experiment.
 </div>

 The suspension was completed and assembled with other systems.
-We were proud of this work and captured many beautiful photos.
+We were proud of this work and hence captured many beautiful photos.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">